Chart Color Schemes

 Curlewis has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified a total of 24 projects that could impact the area.
-Notable projects include Belgrove Estate, Bellarine Highway Safety Improvements, Duke 3222, and Drysdale Sporting Precinct Stage 2.
+AreaSearch has identified 24 projects likely to impact the area.
+Key projects include Belgrove Estate, Bellarine Highway Safety Improvements, Duke 3222, and Drysdale Sporting Precinct Stage 2.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.